Rainymood/rainymood.github.io/_pages/start.md

 classes: wide
 ---

 New here?
-This page has a curated list of [my blog posts]({% link _pages/year-archive-wide-grid.md %}) grouped by key themes.
+This page has a curated list of [my blog posts]({% link _pages/year-archive-wide-grid.md %}) grouped by key theme.

 Alternatively, browse by [tag]({% link _pages/tag-archive.md %}), browse the [grid]({% link _pages/year-archive-wide-grid.md %}), view the [archive]({% link _pages/year-archive.md %}), or search in the top right.